 Trichoderma harzianum helps improves soil structure and inhibits fungal soil-borne pathogens, including Fusarium (wilts), Rhizoctonia (root rot), Sclerotinia (blight), Drechslera tritici-repentis (Leaf Spot).

-Organic fertilizers contain organic material(mainly manure, compost, or humic acid), which has the below benefits for plants：
+Organic fertilizers contain organic material(mainly manure, compost, amino acids or humic acid), which has the below benefits for plants：

 - Provide essential slow-release & safe nutrients for turf growth

 - Help improve soil condition, retain moisture and nutrients

 - Stimulate soil microorganisms’ growth, help release the nutrients to ensure soil’s fertility.

 “Fertilize lawn how often and when?”
 This problem is troubled by many people.

 First, you have to know that the lawn can be divided into two different types: Cool-Season Grasses and Warm-Season Grasses.